Confronting Academic Misconduct

 STEP 6: Submit the RAIV and Supporting Materials

 The final step is to submit the completed form and supporting materials to the Office of Student Conduct for review.
-This can be done electronically if it is more convenient (by scanning and emailing it to one of the directors).
 An advisor from the office will contact you regarding the outcome in the case or advise you on the steps that will be necessary when preparing for a hearing.

 Additional Questions: For additional questions and answers, please review the Faculty FAQ or call our office at 919-515-2963.